Named Entity extraction and its relations

 The downsides are

-It will not capture: - entities that begin with lowercase
+It will not capture: - entities that begin with lowercase.
+To do that, take a look at other already mentioned packages, like spacyr and UDpipe.

 In my experience, this approach works better to certain types of text than others.
 Books, formal articles can be a good option that works well with this function.
 Text from social media, because it lacks formalities of the language and have a lot of types, it will not work so well.